swiss/fedlex-jolux/doc/official_compilation.md

 The *Official Compilation (OC)* is according to the [lexicon of parliamentary terms](https://www.parlament.ch/en/%C3%BCber-das-parlament/parlamentsw%C3%B6rterbuch/parlamentsw%C3%B6rterbuch-detail?WordId=11#q=official) the compilation of primarily the federal constitution, federal acts and federal decrees.

-This part explains all the important objects that build an entry in the OC and it does so with the help of the federal constitution as an example of an entry in the OC.
+This part explains all the important objects that build an entry in the Official Compilation and it does so with the help of the federal constitution as an example of an entry in the Official Compilation.

 :::{admonition} Hint for legal laypersons
 :class: hint
-Entries in the OC do not represent something like a current consolidated version of a legal resource but are some kind of "building blocks" of an actual law text.
+Entries in the Official Compilation do not represent something like a current consolidated version of a legal resource but are some kind of "building blocks" of an actual law text.
 Updates to a legal text are published as "deltas" to already existing texts - much like an additional commit in software development.

-In distinction from the OC, the current consolidated law texts are modelled in the [Classified Compilation](classified_compilation.md).
+In distinction from the Official Compilation, the current consolidated law texts are modelled in the [Classified Compilation](classified_compilation.md).
 :::

 ## Example

-Throughout this sub-page, the federal constitution is used as an example of an entry in the OC.
+Throughout this sub-page, the federal constitution is used as an example of an entry in the Official Compilation.

 - URI: https://fedlex.data.admin.ch/eli/oc/1999/404
 - URL: https://www.fedlex.admin.ch/eli/oc/1999/404